kompetenzbolzen/parquet/Readme.md

 Cartographer map trade replaced with dummy map around (0,0) to mitigate server crash in large worlds due to poor implementation of locateStructure.

+## Configuration

+Some features can be disabled in `parquet.properties`, all are enabled by default.